Conceptual Birth - The Mark of Separation

 The question here is what in your body informs you that one object is your laptop, and the other object is someone else's book?
 What does that feel like, and what happens mentally?

 For most people, there is usually a bodily sensation that gives validity to these observations.
+This is the split that defines your inner world, and your outer world.
 In order to see this, please sit in a quiet space, and relax the visual field.

 Without looking directly at any particular object, become aware of the periphery of your vision, so that you are aware of the objects in the outer part of your visual field.
 You should notice the objects in your periphery seem less define, almost soft and perhaps fuzzy.